SOliv1/kuk/README.md

 >### README is located inside the MOCKUPS FOLDER Further information and alternative view via LINK HERE
 > README.md https://1drv.ms/w/s!AgMQTPoqZgRAjBzcw6gYVD7gImdt?e=5XbCvmgit
 > Location of `Mockups Folder` is located directly under Media Folder directly located under Kuk_marketing app.
+> On gitpod and vscode platforms to reinstall projects:
+>
+> *pip3 install -r requirements.txt
 ## UX Introduction - Platform for B2B lead - Visual appeal
 I wanted to create a visually appealing website to showcase the clean and classic look to a novice customer who is thinking of of purchasing an initial start up project and wants something simple and straight forward without having to think too much about what they require.